mricon/lce-talk/talk.rst

   * Or run a virus-scan on uploaded content

+.. container:: handout

+  If your site allows users to upload files, make sure you don't place those files into the webroot where they can be accessed via an URL.
+If you must do this, make sure you accept only a limited subset of extensions (e.g. only .PNG, .JPG, .GIF but not .PHP, .EXE, etc).
+If your environment allows you to do it, actually check the mime-type of the submitted content before you accept it, and turn off mod_mime in Apache -- otherwise you're running a chance of recognizing that a .JPG is actually a PHP file and executing it.

+  Do have a policy of telling your clients that uploaded files will be treated as potentially hostile, and run a virus check on them.
+Have an SOP in place to deal with uploaded malware, copyrighted content, or plain old porn.

 AWOOGA: Templating systems
 --------------------------
 * Amazing number of them uses ``eval()``
 * Those that don't may not properly escape formatting codes from user content

+.. container:: handout

+  If you look at the number of web application vulnerabilities, you will notice how many of them deal with various templating engines.
+There's a good reason for that -- templates by their design must be able to insert user-provided content, and many of them do it by calling "eval()" at some point.
+When evaluating which templating engine to use for your project, do take their security history into consideration.

 AWOOGA: Search